folkertdev/reversible-debugger/tfp-submission/paper.md

     deriving (Eq, Show)
 ```

-Some errors are (in theory) recoverable.
-When a process expects to receive a value, but it is not yet in the
+Not all errors are fatal.
+For instance, it is possible that one participant expects to receive the value,
-queue, this may be fine: Maybe the sender hasn't sent it yet.
+but it's not been sent yet.
+This will give a queue error - because the correct value is not in the queue - but the program and the type are perfectly fine.
 Implementing a workflow for error recovery is left as future work.

 ### Stepping functions